BrodyDoesArt/discord-bot/cogs/README.md

 - Experience system:<br>
 !xp → shows your level and xp

-PS : !clear can now be only used in channels nammed "bot" (Optionnal, you can change this by deleting lines 16, 18 and 19 in chat.py)
 It's able to play music on multiple servers at the same time